hellerwach/hnotes/README.md

 ## Usage

-`hnotes` is an HTTP server by default on port `4545`, you can change this behavior with the `-p` or `--port` flag.
-Now access it with your browser on `http://localhost:4545/` and you will see a directory view of your home directory.
+`hnotes` is an HTTP server run by default on port `4545`, you can change this behavior with the `-p` or `--port` flag.
+You can access it in your browser on `http://localhost:4545/` and you will see a directory view of the directory it was started in.
 Clicking on a file or directory opens it.

-*However*, the special part, Markdown files (`*.md`) are converted to HTML and inserted into a template before serving.
-This allows you to write them in your editor and preview or convert them to a PDF in your browser.
+_However_, the special part, Markdown files (`*.md`) are converted to HTML and inserted into a template before serving.
+This allows you to write them in your editor of choice and preview or convert them to a PDF in your browser.

 If you are working in a CLI, you can also call `hnotes new` followed by a variable number of filenames to create these files from a template.

 ## Customization

-`hnotes` is making heavy usage of the Go `html/template` library and is thus very customizable.
+`hnotes` is making heavy usage of Go's `html/template` library and is thus very customizable.
 All the files are located at `~/.config/hnotes`.

 `hnotes` provides additional functions for use in the templates: